Snipexkillo/CTFs/morphing-time-writeup.md

     return decrypt
 ```
 Now this is your decryption function.
-It looks really similar to the encryption function. except now its will return $c2 * c1^{-a} \bmod p$.
+It looks really similar to the encryption function. except now its will return $c2  \cdot  c1^{-a} \bmod p$.
 Although in modular arithmetic negative powers really mean inverses, the algebra will work out the same and it looks a tad prettier than me simply saying "inverse of $c1^a$ times m mod p.

 ## It's almost time
 ```python